 I find individual showings and open houses are not effective ways to find and attract the most qualified tenants in the shortest amount of time.
 These methods work for buying and selling properties, but here is a bit more insight into what happens with rental properties.

-Individual property showings waste time
+Individual rental showings waste time

 Open houses don't focus your attention

 You get the best of individual property showings and open houses, without the negative consequences.
 By allowing multiple tenants to show up a particular viewing, you:

 - Eliminate time wasted on researchers: Rent is likely the largest monthly expense for a tenant.
 Prospects view multiple rentals, even properties that are not their top choices.
 By scheduling a couple of prospects at the same time, your time is not as wasted when a “researcher” attends the showing.
 And, you can cancel showings with anyone who is not qualified.

 What about lack of demand?

 - Listed during the dead season: Did you get stuck with a winter turnover?
 With a small portfolio, it is very stressful to your bottom line.
 You may need to wait longer to get a qualified applicant.
 TIP!
 When you write the lease, make sure the duration will have a turnover during the high demand season

 - Chose bad showing times: Everyone’s schedule is different.
 You will want to select different times, from early evenings to weekends.